Perion Network (PERI) Outpaces Stock Market Gains: What You Should Know

-Heading into today, shares of the digital media company had gained 4.96% over the past month, outpacing the Computer and Technology sector's gain of 2.78% and the S&P 500's gain of 2.65% in that time.
+Prior to today's trading, shares of the digital media company had gained 3.67% over the past month.
+This has outpaced the Computer and Technology sector's gain of 2.6% and lagged the S&P 500's gain of 3.98% in that time.

 Wall Street will be looking for positivity from Perion Network as it approaches its next earnings report date.
 This is expected to be August 2, 2023.
 In that report, analysts expect Perion Network to post earnings of $0.67 per share.
 This would mark year-over-year growth of 31.37%.
-Meanwhile, the Zacks Consensus Estimate for revenue is projecting net sales of $176 million, up 20.01% from the year-ago period.
+Meanwhile, our latest consensus estimate is calling for revenue of $176 million, up 20.01% from the prior-year quarter.

-For the full year, our Zacks Consensus Estimates are projecting earnings of $2.88 per share and revenue of $738.14 million, which would represent changes of +16.6% and +15.29%, respectively, from the prior year.
+Looking at the full year, our Zacks Consensus Estimates suggest analysts are expecting earnings of $2.93 per share and revenue of $738.14 million.
+These totals would mark changes of +18.62% and +15.29%, respectively, from last year.

-Investors should also note any recent changes to analyst estimates for Perion Network.
-These recent revisions tend to reflect the evolving nature of short-term business trends.
-With this in mind, we can consider positive estimate revisions a sign of optimism about the company's business outlook.
+Any recent changes to analyst estimates for Perion Network should also be noted by investors.
+These revisions help to show the ever-changing nature of near-term business trends.
+As a result, we can interpret positive estimate revisions as a good sign for the company's business outlook.

 The Zacks Rank system, which ranges from #1 (Strong Buy) to #5 (Strong Sell), has an impressive outside-audited track record of outperformance, with #1 stocks generating an average annual return of +25% since 1988.
-Within the past 30 days, our consensus EPS projection has moved 1.94% higher.
-Perion Network is holding a Zacks Rank of #2 (Buy) right now.
+The Zacks Consensus EPS estimate has moved 3.88% higher within the past month.
+Perion Network is currently a Zacks Rank #2 (Buy).

-Looking at its valuation, Perion Network is holding a Forward P/E ratio of 12.25.
-For comparison, its industry has an average Forward P/E of 22.99, which means Perion Network is trading at a discount to the group.
+Digging into valuation, Perion Network currently has a Forward P/E ratio of 11.56.
+This valuation marks a discount compared to its industry's average Forward P/E of 22.78.

 The Internet - Content industry is part of the Computer and Technology sector.
-This group has a Zacks Industry Rank of 110, putting it in the top 44% of all 250+ industries.
+This industry currently has a Zacks Industry Rank of 93, which puts it in the top 37% of all 250+ industries.

 The Zacks Industry Rank gauges the strength of our individual industry groups by measuring the average Zacks Rank of the individual stocks within the groups.
 Our research shows that the top 50% rated industries outperform the bottom half by a factor of 2 to 1.